 The PSAI Board of Directors approved the draft Code and directed that it be issued to the industry for comment following legal review.

 The PSAI’s attorney, a specialist in association law, reviewed the draft.
 Following his recommendation, the Committee incorporated very minor wording changes to the draft.

 March – April 2015

 The PSAI sought input from throughout the industry during the open comment period.
-Several PSAI weekly newsletters covered the story as did the April issue of PRO magazine, and the association issued a global press release calling for comment as well (see above).
+Several PSAI weekly newsletters covered the story as did the April issue of PROMonthly magazine, and the Association issued a global press release calling for comment as well.
 The PSAI set up a special email box to which comments could be submitted.
-In addition, the Committee held an interactive feedback session at the PSAI’s Annual Convention and Tradeshow in Nashville, Tennessee, on March 28.
+In addition, the Committee held an interactive feedback session at the PSAI’s Annual Convention and Trade Show in Nashville, Tennessee, on March 28.

 Late April 2015

 The Committee re-convened, reviewed the feedback, and finalized the recommended Code of Excellence language.
 They then submitted it to the PSAI Board of Directors.

 The PSAI Board of Directors approved the final Code of Excellence language and implemented